 Antalya is the capital city of Antalya province, a beautiful sphere encompassing party town Kemer, bungalow-filled Olympos, historical Side, and beautiful Alayna.

 A tourist hot spot, Antalya has a beautiful beach and a busy bazaar running through Keleici (Old Town) leading to a beaming harbor.
 As a historic site, Old Town has infrastructures dating back to the Roman, Byzantine, Seljuk, and Ottoman Empires.
 For those looking for a great night out, Keleici has some small, but great bars and clubs.

 The marina is surrounded by restaurants and cafes, with Gluets (old wooden boats) looking to draw people in for a rocky ride.
-As a large group, we were able to bargain a boat ride for 5 lire.
+As a large group, we were able to bargain for a boat ride for 5 lire.
 It lasted an hour into the dark sea, with Turkish music and dancing throughout the whole trip.

 Later, a few of us spent some time near a seating area by the beach.
 There were numerous vendors walking around offering ice-creams and plates of fresh mussels stuffed with rice – a must-have.
 There is also a free elevator around the harbor that will definitely save some legwork, and do not miss the view from the observation deck when you leave the lift!

 Kemer has two of the best clubs in Antalya–Inferno and Aura.
-The entry is around 30 lira including a free drink.
+The entry is around TL 30 including a free drink.
 The clubs are fancy, with a large number of tables surrounding a small dance floor.
 Unlike Istanbul’s deep house, clubs in Antalya often blast your typical top-40.
 As a sizeable go-to city for tourists, there were a lot of all-inclusive hotels and resorts in the area.
-However, prices for alcohol and other items are relatively higher than Antalya.
-You can either take a bus from Antalya, which costs 10 lire, or a taxi, which is around 50 lira.
+However, prices for alcohol and other items are relatively higher than in Antalya.
+You can either take a bus from Antalya, which costs TL 10, or a taxi, which is around TL 50.

-This is where most locals go for vacation as the sea is visibly clearer than ones in Antalya.
+This is where most locals go on vacation as the sea is visibly clearer than ones in Antalya.
 It is famous for its tree houses and bungalows, as well as its Greek ruins.
 The small town consists of numerous guesthouses that lead toward the beach/ruins.